Getting sick is not only not fun, it can be costly.

 Sunlight to Ward off Sickness

-Make the most of your exercise time and exercise outdoors to get an immune-boosting dose of Vitamin D.
+Make the most of your exercise time and exercise outdoors to get an immune-boosting dose of Vitamin D and sunlight which “energises” your T-cells.

-Your killer T-cells need adequate amounts of Vitamin D in the bloodstream to go to work and work well.
-Without Vitamin D, these cells remain inactive.
+Your killer T-cells need adequate amounts of sunlight to go to work and work well.

-A few minutes in direct sunlight each day is all that is needed to get enough Vitamin D. It’s important to note that using sunscreen blocks Vitamin D production.
-The Australian Cancer Council advises that for most people, when the average UV indicator is below 3, sunscreen is not needed (check their page for more info).
+A few minutes in direct sunlight each day is all that is needed.
+It’s important to note that using sunscreen blocks Vitamin D production.
+The Australian Cancer Council advises that for most people when the average UV indicator is below 3, sunscreen is not needed (check their page for more info).

 Eat the Colours of the Rainbow